Who you are may be very different from who you think you are

 • God has your best interest at heart, 100% of the time.
 God does not manipulate you, he does not bully you, and he does not neglect you.
 In fact, he is more concerned about your well-being than you are.

 • God is forever.
 God does not change.
-He does not rust or become obsolete.
+He does not age or become obsolete.
 He does not cast you aside.
-He is with you and for you now, and through the rest of eternity.
+God is with you and for you now, and through the rest of eternity.
 No one and nothing else can do that for you.

-The sooner you store this truth safely in your heart and mind, the clearer you will see life.
-You will appreciate the giantness and compassion of God more.
-As you encounter disappointments, you'll be comforted in knowing that God gives true meaning to your life, he and he alone.
+The sooner you store these facts safely in your heart and mind, the clearer you will see your life.
+You will appreciate the immensity and compassion of God more.
+As you encounter disappointments, you'll be comforted knowing God gives true meaning to your life, he and he alone.

 Everything changes except God.
 You can count on him.
-From this moment on, your world will begin to make sense.
+A deeply loved child of God: That's who you are, and from this moment on, your world will be anchored on that unshakable truth.

 Return to top of who you are.